0x06cf/badsh1mmer/README.md

 ### How do I make a usb?
 Download an prebuilt from the [prebuilts section](#prebuilts), or build an image your self with the above commands.
 On Windows, use Rufus to flash.
-On MacOS/Linux, use dd as follows:
+On Linux, use dd as follows:
 ```sh
 sudo dd if=/path/to/badsh1mmer.bin of=/dev/sdX bs=1M status=progress
 ```